 The Memory Garden was designed as a quiet space for reflection, recognizing those who have contributed to the gardens and those who our patrons have honored.
 We invite you to recognize a significant event or person in your life by adding to the pavers in this garden through our Pave the Way campaign.
 The Memory Garden also offers an elegant location for your intimate event.
 Please visit our Rentals page for more information.

-The Rose Garden was originally located at the Horticulture Hill Farm on the LSU campus and was moved to the Botanic Gardens in the early 1980.
+The Rose Garden was originally located at the Horticulture Hill Farm on the LSU campus and was moved to the Botanic Gardens in the early 1980s.
 This garden was a favorite of Steele Burden.
 He was known to cut roses from the garden and surprise friends and supporters with a bouquet.
-The garden was part of the America Rose Society trial program, a nationwide program that trialed and displayed winning hybrid tea roses.
-This program was replaced by two new research programs; American Garden Rose Selections, a nationwide network of approved public gardens and the American Rose Trails for Sustainability program.
+The garden was part of the American Rose Society trial program, a nationwide program that trialed and displayed winning hybrid tea roses.
+This program was replaced by two new research programs; American Garden Rose Selections, a nationwide network of approved public gardens, and the American Rose Trails for Sustainability program.
+View our Rose Gallery.